sinclairzx81/signature/readme.md

 overloaded function signatures in javascript.

-signature-ts is a utility library that provides runtime type validation services for javascript functions.
+signature-js is a utility library that provides runtime type validation services for javascript functions.
 Useful for typescript authored modules requiring dynamic type checking when consumed from javascript.